Take care of yourself

 - Wear a wide-brimmed hat.

-- Use sunscreen of 15 or higher.
-Choose a produce labeled “broad spectrum” or “UVA/UVB protection”.
+- Use sunscreen of SPF 15 or higher.
+Choose a product labeled “broad spectrum” or “UVA/UVB protection”.

 - Pack extra water.
 If you don’t drink it, you might come across someone who looks like they could use it.